 Iandra Castle was sold to the Methodist Church in the 1950’s and became a boy’s home in 1956.
 It was subsequently purchased by David and Margaret Morris in 1975 and is still owned by Mrs Morris.
 Iandra is now heritage listed and restoration work is ongoing as some sections of the home are not in good condition.

 The interior of Iandra is vast.
 The entry hall is dominated by beautiful timber paneling and a large timber staircase.
 To the right of the staircase are the dining room, billiard room (formally a chapel) and a sitting room.
 The kitchen, a smaller sitting room and a bathroom are behind the staircase.

 Upstairs there are dozens of rooms, some leading out onto the large veranda’s at the front of the house.
 A feature of the house is the lead-light paneling in nearly all the doors and windows.
 Each panel in the bedrooms feature a different coloured flower and the room is then known by that colour.
 The most impressive windows are at the top of the staircase.

 There are many servants rooms at the rear of the house and in its heyday there must have been many staff to keep the house running smoothly and heated in winter as the temperatures in the area can be quite chilly, hence the many fireplaces that would have needed lighting each night.

-If you are visiting the area for any length of time there are several places to stay in and around Grenfell that offer free or low cost camps.
-My pick for places to stay if you are self contained would be Ochre Arch Farm.
+If you are visiting the area for any length of time there are a couple places to stay in and around Grenfell that offer free or low cost camps.